bshabashFD/bshabashFD.github.io_old2/stage4.md

 If such a mapping exists, then for a reduction to $m$ dimensional space, we could employ a linear regression to find this mapping.

 To test this theory, we will first try to fit a linear model on a multi-dimensional dataset from `sklearn`.
-I have chosen the iris dataset as the example here since it has more than two classes, and has 13 features.
+I have chosen the MNIST dataset as the example here since it has more than two classes, and requires no scaling (all dimensions are in the same scale).

 We will start by importing everything we need: